Endless Winter

 "Endless Winter" is a 2020 crossover event in DC Comics publications.
 Written by Andy Lanning and Ron Marz, the story follows the Frost King's efforts to cause an eternal global winter and the Justice League's efforts to stop him.
-The story appeared in nine issues spread across five comic titles published over five weeks in December 2020.
+Taking place in the New Justice relaunch, the story appeared in nine issues spread across five comic titles published over five weeks in December 2020.

 Publication history

 DC first announced the storyline in July 2020.
 Initially planned to last two months as part of a major relaunch/rebranding effort by the publisher, by September it had been compressed to a five-week event.
 DC further advertised the story in a special 6-page section of their comics released on November 17.

 The crossover was spread across nine issues of various comic book titles, beginning and ending with the two-issue limited series titled Justice League: Endless Winter.
 Additional chapters appeared in issues of the ongoing series Flash, Aquaman, Justice League, and Justice League Dark and in three one-shot specials focused on the characters of Superman, Teen Titans, and Black Adam.
 The comics were all released between December 1 and 29, 2020.

 At a panel discussion during the October 2020 New York Comic Con, writer Ron Marz said the story came together around "Justice League Viking", a 10th-century version of the modern superhero team.